-If you're someone who appreciates quality (and you would not have bought an iPad if you didn't) it's worth the time and effort to search out a high quality folio style case.
-Support the company who's making them as many have gone away.
+If you're someone who appreciates quality (and you would not have bought an iPad if you didn't) it's worth the time and effort to search out a high-quality folio-style case.
+Support the company that's making them as many have gone away.
 You'll be much happier in the long run knowing you are not wasting endless hours and money stuck in the accessory revolving door.

 2. iPad Sleeves

 iPad sleeves are very much like their laptop sleeve cousins.
 They tend to have a front and rear panel sewn to a single seam like an oven mitt.
 Many feature some form of closure like a zipper or a flap that seals an open end.
 Like folios, some designs are padded while others are not.